1953 Tipperary Senior Hurling Championship

-The 1953 Tipperary Senior Hurling Championship was the 63rd staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
-The championship began on 30 August 1953 and ended on 4 October 1953.
+The 1953 Tipperary Senior Hurling Championship was the 62nd staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 30 August to 4 October 1953.

 Thurles Sarsfields were the defending champions.

-On 4 October 1953, Borris-Ileigh won the championship after a 4–08 to 4–04 defeat of Boherlahan in the final at Thurles Sportsfield.
-It was their third championship title overall and their first title since 1950.
+The final was played on 4 October 1953 at Thurles Sportsfield, between Borris–Ileigh and Boherlahan, in what was their first ever meeting in the final.
+Borris–Ileigh won the match by 4–08 to 4–04 to claim their third championship title overall and a first title in three years.